tensorflow/model-card-toolkit/model_card_toolkit/documentation/guide/templates.md

 object generated above can be manually populated.
 Once you are ready to generate a Model Card document, you can pass the `model_card` back into MCT with `mct.update_model_card(model_card)`.

-In Model Card Toolkit 2.0, Jinja templates will be replaced with a new TypeScript/[Lit](https://lit.dev/)-based rendering system.

 ### Use a Premade Model Card Template